 - Alignment: How many iterations are required for IA and visual designs?
 Are the releases of functionality in stages agreed and understood?
 Aligned with business priority, dependencies, and effective design?

 - Development Environment: What are the development environment and production environment?
 How will these be managed?

 - Testing: What is the level of testing required, e.g. mobile, web, cross-browser, and systems testing?
 How will testing take place?
 What constitutes a defect or bug?
 How much should be spent to address these bugs or defects?

 - Optimization: To what degree is this project going to configure and optimize for SEO and Analytics?

 - Launch Plan: How will the launch logistics be handled?
 What webmaster services are in place?
 Will you need a coordinated launch & PR plan?

 - Training: How will website management and admin training requirements be handled?

 - Warranty: Is there an expectation that the site will be fixed if something breaks?
 What is the timeframe for this ‘warranty period’?

-FirstSiteGuide.com provides a useful resource on building an entirely new website or want to redoing your current website.
-A good way to start developing your website plan and estimate website costs, is with our ‘DXI’ – Digital Experience Index.
-Contact us if you have any questions or would like to learn more.|
+|Revenue Architects is a recognized leader among B2B Website Design Companies.
+A good way to start developing your website plan and estimate website costs is with a ‘DXI’ – Digital Experience Index.
+Contact us to learn more.|